 5. Inventory-to-Sales Ratio

-The inventory-to-sales ratio is critical in assessing if your warehouse maintains an optimal balance of stock relative to sales activity.
+The inventory-to-sales ratio is critical in assessing whether your warehouse maintains an optimal balance of stock relative to sales activity.
 This KPI becomes particularly important during high demand or seasonal fluctuations.
 By maintaining an ideal stock balance tailored to customer demand, you can ensure efficient order fulfillment without overburdening your storage facilities.

 By focusing on these KPIs and leveraging tools like a WMS for real-time data analysis, warehouses can achieve superior storage optimization, reducing costs and enhancing overall operational productivity.